-Portuguese men are naturally handsome, with a dark Mediterranean complexion and – for those who live near the coast – a certain tanned and sun-kissed style.
+Portuguese men are naturally handsome.
+They’ve got a dark Mediterranean complexion and – for those who live near the coast – a certain tanned and sun-kissed style.

-In a country so renowned for its coastal beauty and seafood delicacies, you might not be surprised to hear that Portuguese men love the sea.
+In a country renowned for its seafood delicacies, it’s unsurprising to hear that Portuguese men love the sea.
 The influence of Portugal’s coastal landscapes shouldn’t be underestimated, and this means that Portuguese men love fishing, sailing and surfing.

-If you love the smell of the harbour, a spot of sailing and some fresh locally sourced seafood, you’re very much in the right place and with the right people, but if the thought of this makes your stomach turn, you might want to think twice.
+If you love the smell of the harbour, a spot of sailing and some fresh locally-sourced seafood, you’re very much in the right place and with the right people.
+If the thought of this makes your stomach turn, you might want to think twice.

 While Portugal has a strong influence on Brazilian culture, Portuguese men are a little more reserved than their Brazilian counterparts.
 While Portuguese men tend to embrace their close friends, if you’re meeting your new partner’s family for the first time, shaking hands is considered more appropriate.

-In terms of gender politics, the balance in Portugal might be different to what you’re used to in your home country.
+In terms of gender politics, the balance in Portugal might be different from what you’re used to.
 While more modern and progressive attitudes are slowly replacing more old-fashioned views, you should still be aware that Portuguese men tend to hold conservative and traditional views about their roles, and indeed the roles of the women in their lives.